-2) Experiment Results: When we inject an artificial event on the structure by the hammer strike, e-Sampling can successfully identify F_h at the point of time.
+2) Experiment Results: when we inject an artificial event on the structure by the hammer strike, e-Sampling can successfully identify F_h at the point of time.
 The sampling rate and corresponding D_l is also adjusted accordingly.
 This leads to an increase in the adjusted sampling rate (1100 to 1400 Hz).
-This is best observed by examining the sampling rate waterfall plot in Fig. 8.
+For example, this can be best observed by examining the sampling rate waterfall plot in Fig. 8.
+The plot is depicted according to the rate adjusted at a point of time.
 When the sampling rate is minimum (from 0 to 150 Hz), D_l is relatively long.
 The data set (m) analyzed during D_h is taken to be 4,096 data points.
 By using (3), the Imote2 at 13 MHz completes the task in an estimated 0.2 ms.

 As with the structural event injection, the sampling rate varies with F_h .
 The adaptive sampling is performed on all of the 10 sensors' signals, and the results of energy saving caused by data transmission reduction are shown in TABLE 2.
-Examining Fig. 8 and TABLE 2, it is evident that the amount of data is significantly reduced, based on the changing bandwidth requirements of the sensors.
-A reduction of up to 82% of data is seen at some sensors, in comparison to the 560Hz fixed sampling rate in SPEM.
+Considering the cases like in Fig. 8 and TABLE 2, it is evident that the amount of data is significantly reduced, based on the changing bandwidth requirements of the sensors.
+A reduction of up to 82\% of data is seen at some sensors, in comparison to the 560Hz fixed sampling rate in SPEM.
 Adaptive sampling enables a net data reduction of 37.4% for the entire acquisition signal, translating to a predicted 34.7% energy saving.
 This reduction is due to decreased hardware activities in the 1st stage.
 This translates to a reduction in the energy cost from 22.6mAh to 17.5mAh.
-The event indication enables another net data reduction of 44.6% in the 2nd stage, translating to a 41.38% energy saving.
-About 4.2% energy wasting is estimated from errors, query, and data copy from/to the buffer.
+The event indication enables another net data reduction of 44.6% in the 2nd stage, translating to a 41.38\% energy saving.
+About 4.2\% energy wasting is estimated from errors, query, and data copy from/to the buffer.